Vespasian's Camp: Archaeological research

 During road-widening in 1964, the main western rampart was partly uncovered.
 It had been assumed that most of the archaeology had been lost during the 18th-century landscaping of the area by Charles Bridgeman and others for the Duke of Queensberry.
-However, documentary research showed that the hillfort had escaped most of the landscaping, and excavations began in 2005, concentrating on an area just northeast of Vespasian's Camp known as Blick Mead.
+However, documentary research showed that the hillfort had escaped most of the landscaping, and excavations began in 2005, concentrating on an area just north-east of Vespasian's Camp known as Blick Mead.

 The first finds were tools ranging as far back as the Mesolithic.
 What had been thought to be a water feature was an ancient spring which might have been part of a seasonal lake.
-There is a one metre (40-inch) thick layer of domestic waste that suggests the hill had a considerable population after the banks were constructed.
-Occupation of the site spanned the period from 6250 to 4700 BCE, as indicated by the Neolithic pits found near the centre.
+There is a one-metre (40-inch) thick layer of domestic waste that suggests the hill had a considerable population after the banks were constructed.
+Occupation of the site spanned the period from 6250 to 4700 BCE.
 It has been suggested that the hill may have been part of the Stonehenge ritual landscape during the later part of this period.

 Further work in 2010 uncovered a 12 cm layer of Mesolithic material including 10,000 pieces of struck flint and over 300 pieces of animal bone, a find described by Professor Tim Darvill as "the most important discovery at Stonehenge in many years".
 The struck flint tools were in pristine condition, sharp enough to cut the fingers of some of the excavators, and it is believed that the layer may extend several hundred metres further.
 The archaeologist Carly Hilts states:

 One tool was made out of worked slate, a material not found in the area.
 A possible source could be a slate glacial erratic, though there are none known to exist in the vicinity; or the slate could have been carried from the nearest source in North Wales.
 If this is the source it implies that, hundreds of years before Stonehenge, this may have been a "special place to gather".
 Evidence suggests that the area around the spring was used for large feasts, including the consumption of aurochs, and as a centre for tool-making.
 An unusual form of Mesolithic domestic site was also found: a semi-permanent site for families called a "homebase".